Application Battles: Web, Native and Hybrid

 In order to access your app, a mobile user will have to enter your URL to their web browser.
-Comparably, a downloaded app can be opened from the simply tap of an icon on their home screen.
+Comparably, a downloaded app can be opened from the simple tap of an icon on their home screen.

 Native Mobile Application

 Native mobile applications are those that you can download off the Apple App Store or Google Play Store.
-They are developed using iOS and Android specific languages.
+They are developed using iOS and Android-specific languages.
 What does this mean for you?
 If you’re after a powerful and high-quality mobile application, native is your answer.
 But let’s take a closer look at the pros and cons.

 Since native applications are written specifically for the platforms they are placed on, they have been optimised for speed.
 In a world that is all about engaging short attention spans, this is a paramount advantage.

 The iOS and Android platforms have been developed to include a huge array of features that take advantage of mobile software and hardware.
 This means that you’ll be able to integrate whatever features your heart desires.